 STEP 4: Treatment Planning and Goal Setting

 Your psychologist will meet with you for your first session to understand your personal goals, and to explain what kinds of therapy options may be most appropriate for you.
+You have total control over what you are comfortable with discussing, or which therapeutic approach you wish to implement.
 During this initial consultation your psychologist will also discuss elements of your history that may be important in understanding your current problem.
 At the end of this first session you and your therapist will have come to an agreement about the goals of therapy, an approach to take and details such as the frequency of sessions.

 Psychotherapy can have benefits and risks.
-Because therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
-On the other hand, psychotherapy has also been shown to have benefits for people who go through it.
-Therapy often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
-But, there are no guarantees as to what you will experience.
+Because therapy may involve discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
+Whilst uncomfortable, managing and understanding these feelings whilst in a safe and non-judgemental environment often leads to long-lasting benefits for people who go through the process of psychotherapy.
+Therapy often leads to better relationships, the ability to implement solutions to specific problems, and a significant reduction of feelings of distress.
+Everyone has a different experience in therapy, and at any time if you are uncomfortable, please discuss your concerns with your psychologist or the administration team.

 Remember that therapy is about helping you.
-Your therapist’s focus will always be on how to assist you in improving your mental well being.
+Your therapist’s focus will always be on how to assist you in improving your mental wellbeing.
 If there is some aspect of your therapy that you feel uncomfortable with, please let them know so that they can fix it.
 Given the fact that we all have different personalities, styles and ways of doing things, sometimes it happens that you might feel that the therapist you see is not the right fit for you.
-If this happens please let us know as we can put you with another psychologist that you might be better suited to.
-Your mental health and well being is of utmost importance to us, so please let us know if there is a problem so that we can work together to sort it out.
+If this happens please let the administration team know so they can find another psychologist who may be better suited to you.
+Your mental health and wellbeing is of utmost importance to us, so please let us know if there are any concerns so that together we can find a solution right for you.